dafny-lang/dafny/docs/index.md

 - [Dafny GitHub project (for developers of the Dafny tools themselves)](https://github.com/dafny-lang/dafny)

 In addition to a verification engine to check implementation against specifications, there are several compilers, plugins for common software development IDEs, a LSP-based Language Server, a code formatter, a reference manual, tutorials, power user tips, books, the experiences of professors teaching Dafny, and the accumulating expertise of industrial projects using Dafny.
+Example Dafny code in a Visual Studio IDE is shown next to the logo above.

 Dafny will give you **assurance that your code meets the specifications you write**, while letting you write both code and specifications in the Dafny programming language itself.
 Since verification is an integral part of development, it will thus **reduce the risk of costly late-stage bugs** that are typically missed by testing.
-Sample Dafny code in a Visual Studio IDE is shown next to the logo above.

 Dafny has support for common programming concepts such as
 - mathematical and bounded integers and reals, bit-vectors, classes, iterators, arrays, tuples, generic types, refinement and inheritance